 Every year after planting, replacement plants will be planted to fill in any gaps that occur.
 Once the initial planting is providing shelter and shade other species that are desirable but hard to establish can be planted.
+The restoration planting will be completed within three planting seasons of construction being completed.

-The maintenance period will be for-up to six years.
+The maintenance period will be for up to six years.
 Maintenance shall be carried out every year after planting to provide the optimal conditions for plant growth.
 This will include the control and removal of unwanted exotic weeds/plants and releasing/removing competing growth around desirable plants.
 If the performance standards for each planting type specified above are not met then replacement planting and maintenance will continue beyond year 6 and until performance targets are achieved.

-3.124.7 Supervision protocols for vegetation and habitat clearance and potential impacts to associated species
+3.134.7 Supervision protocols for vegetation and habitat clearance and potential impacts to associated species